emicklei/artreyu/README.md

 have their own version lifecycle and may be platform specific.

 Artreyu can be used to realize a continuous product build job that assembles artifacts which are stored in an artifact repository.
 The tool uses descriptor files that contain meta data about the artifact (e.g. version,name,type).
-To support assembly, a descriptor will have to list the part descriptors needed for creating the container artifact.
+To support assembly, a descriptor will have a list of descriptors needed for creating the container artifact.

 The design of this tool is inspired by the Apache Maven project which provides assembly support for Java projects.
 Compared to the Maven repository layout, Artreyu uses the OS name in the container path to support platform specific artifacts.